calint/arduino-sketches/esp32dev/game/objects/README.md

 * objects composed of several sprites override this function to set screen position on the additional sprites

 ### on_collision
-* called from default object `update` if object is in collision
+* called from `update` if game object is in collision
 * default implementation is to reduce `health` with the `damage` caused by the colliding object
 * if `damage` is greater or equal than `health` then `on_death_by_collision` is called
 * returns `true` if object has died

 ### on_death_by_collision
-* called during `on_collision` if object has died due to collision damage
+* called during `on_collision` if game object has died due to collision damage

 ## examples
 * `ship1.hpp` basic object with typical implementation